-Senior Director of the CVI Center
+Senior Director of the CVI Center at Perkins

 Jessie is the Senior Director of the CVI Center at Perkins and is an experienced nonprofit leader who has worked extensively with both international and domestic nonprofits.
 A graduate of Princeton University and the Harvard Kennedy School, Jessie began her career as a Princeton in Africa Fellow with the Tanzanian Children’s Fund.
 That experience sparked a love of international work and led to her subsequent decision to focus on international opportunities both during and after graduate school.